 When I was 20 and studying piano performance at the University of Western Ontario a clarinet professor was coaching a friend and I on a Brahms Sonata.
 He said,

 “There should be a warning on Brahms: Do not play until you’re 30.”

 I shrugged, thinking I knew better and he was ‘eccentric.’
-(Though I never did really express the slow moment right – and don’t get me wrong he is an amazing professor I was just being a 20 year old.)
+(Though I never did really express the slow movement right – and don’t get me wrong he is an amazing professor, I was just being a 20 year old.)

 Fast forward 10 years.
 I turned 30.
 I was accompanying a violist on the SAME Brahms Sonata at the University of Missouri.
 I was so busy with teaching and playing that it took a few weeks to even notice it was the same Sonata.
 I enjoyed the piece and didn’t think too much of it.

 A few months after my 30th birthday I had my first miscarriage.
 It was just after the first trimester, and just after I had announced the pregnancy to family and friends.
 Congratulations texts and emails rolled in as I responded with “Well actually….”

 As I continued to play, suddenly I felt what Brahms was feeling so much more intensely.
 Suddenly the slow movement tempo made perfect sense and I didn’t have to try so hard to set it.

 I played and balled in the privacy of my office.
 I have always loved playing the piano but since that season of my life it has meant a lot more to me and I feel more deeply as I’m playing.